-The once-divided city is now a multicultural melting pot of vibrant art, international cuisine and progressive attitudes.
-Both fascinating and sobering reminders of Nazi rule and East and West Berlin remain.
-The city centre also holds a vast collection of art and antiquities from across the world.
-At night, Berlin welcomes visitors with a wide variety of live music, bars and dance clubs.
+Germany’s once-divided capital city is now a multicultural melting pot of vibrant music, international cuisine, and progressive attitudes.
+Home to a vast collection of art and antiquities from across the world, Berlin boasts a rich fusion of creativity and culture.
+When the sun begins to set, the city welcomes visitors from across the globe with its offering of live music, bustling bars and lively dance clubs.

 Things to do

-The city has a great range of interesting landmarks.
-Don’t miss the iconic Brandenburg Gate, which nowadays is a symbol of hope and unity, or the Reichstag, the home of Germany’s parliament.
-Remember to take your camera when you go up the Berlin Television Tower, which has stunning views across the city, or when you go for a relaxing stroll in the Tiergarten park.
+The city is home to several exciting landmarks.
+From the iconic Brandenburg Gate, a symbol of hope and unity, to the Reichstag, the home of Germany’s parliament, Berlin boasts historical points of interest that are sure to captivate you.
+Remember to take your camera when you go up the Berlin Television Tower, which offers stunning views across the city, or when you go for a relaxing stroll in the Tiergarten Park.

-Berlin’s history is of course intertwined with the two world wars, and there’s some poignant reminders of this across the city.
+Berlin’s history is, of course, intertwined with the two world wars, and there are poignant reminders of this across the city.
 A visit to the Berlin War Memorial is a must while you’re in town as it’s the last part of the infamous wall still standing.
-The Holocaust Memorial meanwhile is a touching tribute to Jewish victims of the Nazi regime.
+The Holocaust Memorial, located in Mitte, is a touching tribute to Jewish victims of the Nazi regime.

-Not all of Berlin’s museums are sombre though, and the city has a huge number of galleries as well as museums.
-Museum Island has a number of options you can visit, while there’s the Gemäldegalerie that celebrates art from the 13th century to the 18th century, and the Neue Nationalgalerie, where you can admire modern art.
-After your dose of culture, sample local delicacies like currywurst, sip some of Berlin’s famous beer, and party the night away at an all-night techno club.
+Not all of Berlin’s museums are sombre.
+The city is also home to various iconic galleries that deserve a visit.
+Museum Island offers many options.
+The Gemäldegalerie that celebrates art from the 13th century to the 18th century is a must-visit.
+For fans of modern art, head to Neue Nationalgalerie, where you can witness exquisite pieces from the 20th century.
+After your dose of culture, sample local delicacies, sip some of Berlin’s famous beer and party the night away at an all-night techno club.

 Food and drink